MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-changing-costing-methods.md

 > [!IMPORTANT]
 > If the new costing method is Standard you should enter a value in the **Standard Cost** field on the **Item Card** page.
 You can use the **Standard Cost Worksheet** page to set the cost shares accordingly.
 For more information, see [Update Standard Costs](finance-how-to-update-standard-costs.md).

-### Determine the inventory quantity to convert from the original item to the new item
+### <a name="determine-the-inventory-quantity-to-convert-from-the-original-item-to-the-new-item" />Determine the inventory quantity to convert from the original item to the new item

 > [!NOTE]
 > This step does not consider quantities that are included in unshipped orders.
 For more information, see [Handle inventory quantities that are allocated to demand](design-details-changing-costing-methods.md#handle-inventory-quantities-that-are-allocated-to-demand).